Melchizedek6809/Nujel/README.md

 Nujel
 --------------------------------------------------------
-A tiny, easy to embed Lisp dialect.
+A fast, tiny and easy to embed Lisp dialect.
-While providing a scripting system for [WolkenWelten](https://sr.ht/~melchizedek6809/WolkenWelten/) was what started the development effort for Nujel, it is now trying to become useful for other scripting tasks as well.
+While providing a scripting system for [WolkenWelten](https://sr.ht/~melchizedek6809/WolkenWelten/) was what started the development effort for Nujel, it is now trying to become useful for general scripting tasks as well.

 ## Performance
-While Nujel is still quite slow, it is definitely not the slowest runtime out there.
-To make sure that there are no performance regression benchmarks are regularly run which are also used to compare Nujel against other runtimes, if you like colorful charts you can see the results [here](https://wolkenwelten.net/nujel/report.html) here.
+To make sure that there are no performance regressions, benchmarks are regularly run which are also used to compare Nujel against other runtimes, if you like colorful charts you can see the results [here](https://wolkenwelten.net/nujel/report.html) here.